eudoxia0/eudoxia0.github.io/article/_posts/2023-06-05-why-lisp-syntax-works.md

 That's half the grammar.
 I trimmed the second half because the point is made.

 SQL syntax isn't composable, the way Lisp is.
+Composability is about having a large number of distinct operators with a small number of expression holes, while SQL is all about having a small number of operators with fifty different syntactic variants.

 And you can't write macros for SQL.
 You only options are C-style text-manipulation macros, cleanly staged and separated from the SQL itself, or writing a program that parses the SQL into an AST (good luck) and transforms it at the AST level.

 # The Mean